PatricioFarrell/ChargeTransport.jl/README.md

 - thermodynamically consistent, physics preserving numerical methods
 - different charge carrier statistics per species (Boltzmann, Blakemore, Fermi-Dirac)

 `ChargeTransport.jl` is a free software.
 For research purposes you may use it under the terms of the GNU Affero General Public License (AGPL).
 As a company you may contact any of the authors directly to obtain a commercial license.
-If you use this package in your work, please cite it according to [CITATION.bib](https://raw.githubusercontent.com/PatricioFarrell/ChargeTransport.jl/master/CITATION.bib).
+If you use this package in your work, you can download the citation information in the "About" section.

 <img src="docs/src/images/2D-example.png" >